upbound/up/docs/commands.md

           perform the login.
 If `-` is given the value will be read from stdin.
         - `-u,--username = STRING` (Env: `UP_USER`): User with which to perform
           the login.
 Email can also be used as username.
     - Behavior: Acquires a session token based on the provided information.
-      Either username and password can be provided or just a token.
+If only username is provided, the user will be prompted for a password.
+If neither username or password is provided, the user will be prompted for both.
+If token is provided, the user will not be prompted for input.
 The acquired session token will be stored in `~/.up/config.json`.
+Interactive input is disabled if stdin is not an interactive terminal.
 - `logout`
     - Behavior: Invalidates the session token for the default profile or one specified with `--profile`.